vipulnaik/diet-exercise-health/events/2024/2024-10-16-lysine-purchase.md

 I picked up the purchased lysine on 2024-10-27, and took my first capsule on 2024-10-27 with my evening meal.

-As of 2024-10-27, my plan is to take 1 capsule daily for a week and then reassess.
+As of 2024-10-27, my plan was to take 1 capsule daily for a week and then reassess.
 After reassessment, I may go down to zero, stick to 1 daily, or do 1 with each meal (it's safe to take up to 3 daily, but it seems recommnded to separate them across meals).

+On 2024-11-01, I decided to stick to 1 capsule daily for the time being, and revisit after a few months to see if I want to change the dosage.